i10e, 2026 memo

 The general rule when watching any robot video is “it can do exactly what you see it do, and literally nothing else”

 I believe an intelligence breakthrough is required for these robots to become useful and commercially valuable.
-I believe this breakthrough is in a new architecture, more inspired by the brain.
-We know that brains can solve all of these problems.
-Even low-intelligence animals like mice are able to understand the world, and quickly adapt to problems they haven’t seen before – whereas a highly-trained VLA model cannot do this.
+I believe this breakthrough is in a new architecture, inspired by the brain.
+Even low-intelligence animals like mice are able to understand the world, and quickly adapt to problems they haven’t seen before – whereas a highly-trained AI model cannot do this.
 The key architectural differences are that LLMs are linear and fully-connected static functions, calling on every neuron for every new token.
-Whereas a brain is non-linear, sparsely connected and dynamic, only calling on neurons when relevant, and constantly changing its structure as we have new experiences.
-We’re able to learn new things without forgetting other important things, and we can adapt existing knowledge to understand new experiences quickly.
+Whereas a brain is non-linear, sparsely connected and dynamic, only calling on neurons when relevant, and constantly changing its structure as we experience new things.
+We’re able to learn new things without forgetting other important things, and we can adapt existing knowledge to understand new things quickly.

-My first major goal with i10e is to build a new type of intelligence inspired by the brain, and to demonstrate this working at a small scale.
-I believe this is the breakthrough we need to enable robots which can understand the world, adapt existing knowledge, and learn from experience.
+My first major goal with i10e is to build a new intelligence architecture, and to demonstrate this working at a small scale, matching the capabilities of a mouse.
+I believe this new architecture is the breakthrough we need to enable robots which can understand the world, adapt existing knowledge, and learn from experience.

 Why I’ve decided to work on this